objectual/weave_backend/README.md

 - Mean the network connection is down, messages are fired to the FCM and collected on a temporary 30 day storage.
 - When network connection is restored, steps from **AWAY** are performed and message store is cleared.

+**GROUP MESSAGES**

+- Info messages from the system are fired when new members/admins are added, members/admins are removed, any user leaves or group details are updated

 ## Support